GlobalGovernanceFrameworks/website/src/lib/content/framework/en/implementation/spiritual.md

   - "Dual-narrative" approach that allows different theological justifications for similar ethical positions
   - Focus on practical outcomes rather than theoretical consensus

-**Case Application**: When Traditions A and B held fundamentally conflicting views on divine nature, the framework facilitated a process that acknowledged these differences while identifying shared concerns about environmental care, allowing collaboration on climate initiatives while maintaining theological distinctiveness.
+**Case Application (fictive)**: When Traditions A and B held fundamentally conflicting views on divine nature, the framework facilitated a process that acknowledged these differences while identifying shared concerns about environmental care, allowing collaboration on climate initiatives while maintaining theological distinctiveness.

+**Historical Precedent**: The Alliance of Religions and Conservation (ARC) successfully navigated profound theological differences when creating the first multi-faith climate action plans in 2009.
+Rather than seeking theological consensus about climate change, they employed a "parallel narrative" approach.
+Each tradition developed its own climate plan using its theological frameworks, sacred texts, and ethical systems.
+By focusing on shared outcomes (environmental protection) while allowing for different spiritual motivations, they enabled traditions with fundamentally conflicting worldviews—including evangelical Christian, Daoist, and secular conservation groups—to collaborate effectively.
+Their "Many Heavens, One Earth" program demonstrated how even traditions with contradictory beliefs could develop aligned action plans while maintaining theological integrity.

 ### Instrumentalization of Dialogue for Political Purposes